 In all quasi-judicial examiner proceedings, the examiner bases factual findings on evidence admitted to the hearing record and on matters subject to judicial notice.
-Examiners may conduct site inspections for the purpose of understanding the hearing testimony and documentary evidence, but site inspection observations themselves are not evidence.
+Examiners may conduct site inspections for the purpose of understanding the hearing testimony and documentary evidence, but site inspection observations themselves are not evidence, outside of the XIV.F. context.